libresh/compose-email/README.md

 Everything should be up and running.

+## Backup

+To backup, just run the `BACKUP` in your folder and you should be good!

 ## Contributing

 If you have any issue (something not working, mail marked as spam, missing doc), please do report an issue here!
 Thanks